-Temperature increase (local) High A: Medium C: High Q: High A: Medium C: High A: Medium C: High Q: High A: Medium C: High A: Medium
+Temperature increaseHighHighNot sensitive(local)Q: High A: Medium C: HighQ: High A: High C: HighQ: High A: Medium C: High

-Species found in the intertidal are exposed to extremes of high and low air temperatures during periods of emersion.
+Intertidal species are exposed to extremes of high and low air temperatures during periods of emersion.
 They must also be able to cope with sharp temperature fluctuations over a short period of time during the tidal cycle.
 In winter air temperatures are colder than the sea, conversely in summer air temperatures are much warmer than the sea.
-Intertidal species are therefore likely to have a degree of resistance to temperature changes, with species found higher on the shore able to tolerate a greater thermal range (Davenport & Davenport, 2005).
+Species that occur in the intertidal are therefore generally adapted to tolerate a range of temperatures, with the width of the thermal niche positively correlated with the height of the shore that the animal usually occurs at (Davenport & Davenport, 2005).